 Can you believe it is October?
 At my house, the leaves are changing, and the temperature is dropping.
 These things tell me it is time for sweaters, football games, pumpkin spice everything, and if you are in the accounting industry, annual reports.

 Most companies create, in one form or another, an annual report.
 Most often, those companies turn to their CPA or CFO to provide the report.
 That is a tall order!
-Here at Reach, we strive to make that task less daunting and time-consuming.
+Here at Reach Reporting, we strive to make that task less daunting and less time-consuming.
+Saving you time while also making you look amazing with your annual report (or any financial report) is the reason we created Reach Reporting.

 - Promote the company